Ketevana/Data-Science-Capstone-Project/README.md

 I fitted a range of regression models on the training set and obtained R2 scores for the training and test set.
 I performed 5-fold cross validation and obtained the mean CV score of it to check the generalisability of the model, and also calculated RMSE of the predictions.

-Finding the best model - Scores
+Regressor the best model scores:

 ![Regression Models scoring](images/regr_scores.jpg)